 Ruddigore: Charles Court Opera (8 Aug mat & eve)

-Following on the success of 2014’s “Sullivan Spectacular”, there is to be a second, from 14 - 16 August, the highlight of which is to be a performance of The Golden Legend in Leeds Town Hall on the evening of Friday 14 August.
-There is to be a choral concert on Saturday 15 August in Ripon Cathedral.
-The programme is being compiled, with input from the Society, and details will be posted as soon as possible.
+Following on the success of 2014’s “Sullivan Spectacular”, there is to be a second, from 14 - 16 August, the highlight of which is to be a performance of The Golden Legend in Ripon Cathedral on the evening of Saturday 14 August.
+The performance, which is sponsored by the Sullivan Society, will feature the Leeds Philharmonic Chorus and an orchestra from the Royal Northern College of Music, conducted by James Hendry.
 On 16 August there will be An Evening with Donald Maxwell at the beautiful and unique Georgian Theatre Royal in Richmond.
 The three-day Spectacular also includes talks by Ian Bradley, a performance of The Window, a choral workshop with Martin Yates and an exposition at the piano by Martin of The Golden Legend. www.gsfestivals.org

 The National Gilbert and Sullivan Opera Company presents an autumn tour of H.M.S.
 Pinafore, The Mikado and The Gondoliers: Hall for Cornwall, Truro 31 Aug - 2 Sep; Kings theatre, Southsea 4/5 Dep; Festival Theatre, Malvern 7-12 Sep; Civic Theatre, Darlington 15-19 Sep 01325-486555; Ashcroft Theatre, Croydon 28 Sep - 3 Oct; Pavilion Theatre, Rhyl 5-10 Oct; The Woodville, Gravesend 12-17 Oct; New Theatre, Cardiff 20-24 Oct; White Rock Theatre, Hastings 2-7 Nov; Grand Theatre, Blackpool 10 - 14 Nov.